IBM-Cloud/docs-services/README.md

 5. If you only provide a single link, to your base documentation, for example, remove the second line of link text.
 6. Add your API documentation URL.
 You can change the link title `[API Documentation]` if you wish.
 7. We recommend that you provide sample apps for your customers to use.
 Include links under the Reference section of your toc file that point to these sample apps.
 At a minimum, provide your sample apps in Node and Java.
-8. If you want to add more files to your content, nesting additional files after the `index.md` file is as simple as indenting 4 spaces on the line beneath `index.md` and listiing the additional `<file>.md` files that you add to your folder.
+8. If you want to add more files to your content, nesting additional files after the `index.md` file is as simple as indenting 4 spaces on the line beneath `index.md` and listing the additional `<file>.md` files that you add to your folder.
 You can nest multiple levels of files.

-Notice that the `(URL)` values in the toc file are exernal links.
+Notice that the `(URL)` values in the toc file are external links.
 You can add as many external links as you want.
 For example if I wanted to add a TOC entry for an API in API explorer, I could add: `[REST API](https://sample-console.{DomainName}/apidocs)` to my toc map file under the Reference section of the toc.

 **Tip**: Keep in mind that the search results are generated from your TOC.
 (A search is generated from the TOC JSON file.)
 One of the ways you can improve SEO is to ensure that your TOC contains the critical topics you want your customers to find.